The price of homogeneity is polynomial: Introduction

-Let $W$ be a flat wall in a graph $G$ and let $B$ be a brick of $W$.
-The \emph{interior} of $B$ is the union of all $B$-bridges $J$ in $G$ which are contained in the compass of $W$, do not contain a vertex of $W-V(B)$, and for which there does not exist a brick $B'\neq B$ of $W$ such that $J$ is also a $B'$-bridge.
+We define the \emph{compass} of $W$ to be the union of $C_P$ and the unique $C_P$-bridge in $G$ that contains all vertices of $W - V(C_P)$.
+Let $C \subseteq W$ be any cycle of $W$.
+The \emph{compass} of $C$ is the union of $C$ together with all $C$-bridges in $G$ that are entirely contained in the compass of $W$.
+The \emph{interior} of $C$ is the the compass of $C$ with $V(C)$ deleted.

 Let $q \geq 0$ be an integer.
 A \emph{$q$-colorful graph} is a pair $(G,\chi)$ where $G$ is a graph and $\chi\colon V(G)\to 2^{[q]}$ is a map, assigning to each vertex $v\in V(G)$ a, possibly empty, subset of the \emph{colours} $\chi(v) \subseteq [q]$.